comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-definition.md

-# XMR<>BTC Atomic Swap - User Interface Prototypes
+# XMR<>BTC Atomic Swap - User Interface Prototype Definition

 This document specifies assumptions concerning possible user interfaces on top of the [Monero-Bitcoin swap as described by Lucas on the COMIT-blog](https://comit.network/blog/2020/10/06/monero-bitcoin/).